This U.S. town sees as many as a dozen blizzards each year. It’s also a desert.

 July is the “mildest” month in Utqiagvik, with an average high of 47.7 degrees.
 It’s also the second-wettest month.

 Utqiagvik only averages 5.39 inches of precipitation annually.
 Technically speaking, any place that sees fewer than 10 inches is classified as a desert.
-Deserts don’t have to feature sand, hot temperatures or cactuses.
+Deserts don’t have to feature sand, heat or cactuses.
 In fact, polar deserts are often drier than their mid-latitude counterparts.

 Because Utqiagvik is so cold, moreover, any snow that does fall in the winter tends to have a high “fluff factor,” making it lighter and easier to blow around.
 That’s a key ingredient to a blizzard.
 Snow that occurs with temperatures around 32 degrees tends to be clumpy, heavy and wet, but snow at subzero temperatures can take on the form of a fine dusty powder.